 The massive volume of unstructured information has shifted the calculus.
-Today, the biggest risk exists in areas that are not measured, analysed or managed — the more ambiguous the information, the greater the risk it presents to your organization.
+Today, the biggest risk exists in areas that are not measured, analysed, or managed — the more ambiguous the information, the greater the risk it presents to your organisation.

-The uncertainty with the least impact on your organization, this generally deals with deterministic concerns.
-Variables can lead to inconsistency in the information you have coming into your organization.
-This can have a ripple effect throughout your organization and lead to poor decision-making.
+The uncertainty with the least impact on your organisation, this generally deals with deterministic concerns.
+Variables can lead to inconsistency in the information you have coming into your organisation.
+This can have a ripple effect throughout your organisation and lead to poor decision-making.

 The next level of impact comes from inaccurate information — often caused by poor measurement methods or wrong decisions about what information to collect.
 This is potentially more harmful than inconsistent information, as inaccuracies are often more difficult to identify and change.

 Leaders are often paid to make business decisions without having all the information in front of them.
 But if that information is incomplete and inconclusive, it could cause decision-makers to make choices they would not otherwise make, or delay and prevent decisions entirely.

 Even more dangerous than inconclusive information is intangible information — info that doesn’t present itself on a balance sheet or operating report.
 This can be anything from brand perception to information about inner workings at your facilities (e.g., why production at your west coast plants is behind schedule).
 The danger is in perception that this information can’t or shouldn’t be measured.

 Organisations need compliance to deal with much of their business information, but often fall short of making effective use of that information to respond to challenges that don’t easily present themselves on a balance sheet or operating report.